 It will sell 150 stores and Fresh & Easy's distribution and production facilities to American investment firm Yucaipa Companies.

-But Tesco admitted 50 stores were not part of the deal and would close over the coming weeks, affecting around 1000 US jobs.
+But Tesco admitted 50 stores were not part of the deal and will close over the coming weeks, affecting around 1,000 US jobs.